10 Things you should always have in your car

 - Bottle of Water can be used for many things

-- Change of clothing are always worth having in your boot
+- Change of clothing is always worth having in your boot